 6. Make it easy for your website visitors to pin your photos.
 By simply adding the ‘Pin It’ button, visitors of your website will be able to pin images that they find interesting to their own boards.
 Installing a Pinterest button is quick and easy.
 This simple act has helped hundreds of businesses get their products seen by thousands of people.
 It also helps in directing pinners to your website where they can see more photos or get a better idea of your company.

 7. Monitor and evaluate information.
 As in any online marketing campaign, you will need the help of analytics to make sense of the progress of your campaign.
 Check which types of images are the most effective in bringing traffic to your website and pin more of these types of images.
-Use analytics to determine what kind improvements can be implemented on your Pinterest marketing campaign.
+Use analytics to determine what kind of improvements can be implemented in your Pinterest marketing campaign.

 8. Upload or pin videos.
 Pinterest now allows video pins from YouTube and Vimeo.
 This is an excellent way to engage with pinners if photos are not enough to spread your message.
 If you have a YouTube channel or Vimeo account for your business, these video pins can be used to link to the page where they can watch more videos about your products.